- Academic Affairs

 One or more internal factors reflect the opportunity for your organization to train, transfer, and promote people from within the organization.
 Feeder jobs are used to determine the percentage of a protected class available for employment opportunities within a particular job group at the organization.
 Feeder jobs are identified as positions that can provide a normal promotion path into each job group.
 While feeder jobs can be identified manually, the identification should be based upon past promotion activity or upon a reasonable expectation of future promotion activity.

 Once the appropriate census data and feeder job/promotion statistics have been identified, external and internal availability are combined by considering the relative importance of each factor and by assigning appropriate factor weights.
-In the weighting procedure, a total weight of 100% is divided between internal and external availability factors.
+In the weighting procedure, a total weight of 100 percent is divided between internal and external availability factors.

-For example, if 80% of the entrants to the job group are promoted from other job groups, then the weight on the internal factor(s) should be 80%.
-This leaves 20% weight for the external factor.
+For example, if 80 percent of the entrants to the job group are promoted from other job groups, then the weight on the internal factor(s) should be 80 percent.
+This leaves 20 percent weight for the external factor.
 This process is called calculating the weighted average.
 The overall “availability” for the group is determined by adding the two weighted percentages (external and internal) together.

 The Incumbency vs. Estimated Availability report shows the employment and availability percentages for each job group and shows whether a placement goal is required.
 The column header key is as follows: